Students Celebrate Chinese New Year

 Email This Story

-Kavya Jain, junior, is the Editor in Chief of the Marquette Messenger.
-Along with being on the newspaper staff, Kavya is President of Poetry Club,...
+Kavya Jain, senior, is the Co-Editor-in-Chief of the Messenger.
+Along with being on the newspaper staff, Kavya is President of Poetry Club, Co-President...